VieiraHenrique/HOPPER5-STAGE/README.md

 # Brussels - Hopper 5 - 2024

 This repo is your go-to place for all information on your activities at BeCode: briefings, tutorials, etc.
-Clone it on your computer and `git pull` regularly in order to fetch the latest updates made by your coaches.

 ## ➡️ What's coming